metabrainz/picard-docs/source/workflows/workflows.rst

 .. note::

-   Regardless of whether or not it's one of the the work flows listed, it is **strongly** recommended that you make a backup copy of the files being processed and initially process a copy of your music files.
+   Regardless of whether or not it's one of the the workflows listed, it is **strongly** recommended that you make a backup copy of the files being processed and initially process a copy of your music files.
    This will help to ensure that Picard is properly configured (e.g.: settings, scripts, and plugins) and produces the expected and desired results.